fsbruva/block-ads-via-dns/README.md

 @       IN      A       192.168.0.10
 *       IN      A       192.168.0.10
 ````
-- The above NS and host values are arbitrary.
+- The above NS and host NAME values are arbitrary.
+In this example, the
+webserver is listening at 192.168.0.10.
 - Your /usr/local/etc/namedb/named.conf.options should contain something like this,
 in addition to your normal zone/slave/master setup config:
 ````